-- To study the principles of safety management system. - To introduce the provisions contained in the industrial laws. - To provide knowledge on safety requirements for engineering industry. - To learn safety requirement for chemical industry. - To study the various safety measures adopted in construction industries.
+- To study the principles of safety management systems. - To introduce the provisions contained in the industrial laws. - To provide knowledge on safety requirements for the engineering industry. - To learn safety requirements for the chemical industry. - To study the various safety measures adopted in construction industries.

-a.
-Apply the knowledge of mathematics, science, engineering fundamentals, and an engineering specialization to the solution of complex engineering problems.
+PO1: Engineering knowledge: Apply the knowledge of mathematics, science, engineering fundamentals, and an engineering specialization to the solution of complex engineering problems.

-b.
-Identify, formulate, review research literature, and analyse complex engineering problems reaching substantiated conclusions using first principles of mathematics, natural sciences, and engineering sciences.
+PO2: Problem analysis: Identify, formulate, review research literature, and analyze complex engineering problems reaching substantiated conclusions using first principles of mathematics, natural sciences, and engineering sciences.

-e.
-Create, select, and apply appropriate techniques, resources, and modern engineering and IT tools including prediction and modelling to complex engineering activities with an understanding of the limitations.
+PO5: Modern tool usage: Create, select, and apply appropriate techniques, resources, and modern engineering and IT tools including prediction and modeling to complex engineering activities with an understanding of the limitations.

-f.
-Apply reasoning informed by the contextual knowledge to assess societal, health, safety, legal and cultural issues and the consequent responsibilities relevant to the professional engineering practice.
+PO6: The engineer and society: Apply reasoning informed by the contextual knowledge to assess societal, health, safety, legal and cultural issues and the consequent responsibilities relevant to the professional engineering practice.

-h.
-Apply ethical principles and commit to professional ethics and responsibilities and norms of the engineering practice.
+PO8: Ethics: Apply ethical principles and commit to professional ethics and responsibilities and norms of the engineering practice.

-i.
-Function effectively as an individual, and as a member or leader in diverse teams, and in multidisciplinary settings.
+PO9: Individual and team work: Function effectively as an individual, and as a member or leader in diverse teams, and in multidisciplinary settings.

-j.
-Communicate effectively on complex engineering activities with the engineering community and with society at large, such as, being able to comprehend and write effective reports and design documentation, make effective presentations, and give and receive clear instructions.
+PO10: Communication: Communicate effectively on complex engineering activities with the engineering community and with society at large, such as, being able to comprehend and write effective reports and design documentation, make effective presentations, and give and receive clear instructions.

-1. Recognize the need for, and have the preparation and ability to engage in independent and life-long learning in the broadest context of technological change.
+PO12: Life-long learning: Recognize the need for, and have the preparation and ability to engage in independent and life-long learning in the broadest context of technological change.